codesandbox/codesandbox-client/packages/homepage/content/articles/new-dashboard/index.md

 you want to yourself.
 But now you can create shared workspaces too.
 You might create one or more to work with a team, or on various projects.
 Then invite your friends and colleagues to join you, so you can all work on a set of shared sandboxes, sorted into folders.
+This is the best way to collaborate together on sandboxes.

+You can create a new workspace for your team [here](https://codesandbox.io/new-dashboard/settings/new)!
 In the future, you'll be able to set workspace-level settings and secrets too.

 ## A new-look dashboard